about us

 Graduate Student

-Rebekah is a third-year graduate student interested in intonational meaning.
+Rebekah is a fourth-year graduate student interested in intonational meaning.
 Her qualifying paper examined listeners’ perceptions of prosodic prominence in relation to focus, specifically the cardinality of the focus alternative set evoked in a discourse context.
 She is also affiliated with the ProSD Lab. [email]

 Graduate Student